wouterandringa/queues_simulations/README.md

 and, for the first three tutorials as Jupyter notebooks, with extension `.ipynb`.

-I wrote all python in the `tex` files.
+The tex files in `tex_files` contain all python source code.
 To extract the python code I use `tangle.py`.
 Then I convert the python program into notebooks with `ipynb-py-convert`.